AmalfiZodiaco/Pearl-API/README.md

 Pearl uses the updated version of NET (4.0); therefore, lower NET version will not make the framework work.

-To view a demo in Unity, view this [demo](https://github.com/AmalfiZodiaco/Pearl-Demo) The demo was performed on the LSV version of Unity 2017.
+To view a demo in Unity, view this [demo](https://github.com/AmalfiZodiaco/Pearl-Demo).
+The demo was performed on the LTS version of Unity 2017.

 ### FEATURES
 This is a list of the features of Pearl.